smartcontractkit/chainlink-mix/README.md

 You can get a `WEB3_INFURA_PROJECT_ID` by getting a free trial of [Infura](https://infura.io/).
 At the moment, it does need to be infura with brownie.
 If you get lost, you can [follow this guide](https://ethereumico.io/knowledge-base/infura-api-key-guide/) to getting a project key.
 You can find your `PRIVATE_KEY` from your ethereum wallet like [metamask](https://metamask.io/).

 You'll also need testnet ETH and LINK.
 You can get LINK and ETH into your wallet by using the [faucets located here](https://faucets.chain.link/).
 If you're new to this, [watch this video.](https://www.youtube.com/watch?v=P7FX_1PePX0).
-Look at the `goeli` section for those specific testnet faucets.
+Look at the `sepolia` section for those specific testnet faucets.

 You can add your environment variables to a `.env` file.
 You can use the [.env.exmple](https://github.com/smartcontractkit/chainlink-mix/blob/master/.env.example) as a template, just fill in the values and rename it to '.env'.
 Then, uncomment the line `# dotenv: .env` in `brownie-config.yaml`